Bio

 The book was partly inspired by Antony’s 2019 essay in The New York Review of Books.

-The Palestine Laboratory will be released in Turkish, Arabic, Spanish, Swedish, Bengali, Indonesian, Italian, Brazilian and South Korean language editions, plus a South African version, with more translations to come.
+The Palestine Laboratory is released in Turkish, Arabic, Spanish, Swedish, Japanese, Bengali, Indonesian, Italian, Brazilian and South Korean language editions, plus South African and Indian versions, with more translations to come.

 In 2022, he started consulting and researching on a number of documentary films for Al Jazeera Arabic.